PowerMops/powermops-site/src/routes/pmops/Reference-4.md

 `fEvent` hands the processing of the Click over to the window (or menu bar) that was involved.
-If the Toolbox tells fEvent that a click was received in the Content region of a window, `fEvent` sends a `<Content:%3C/code%3E>; message to the window involved.
+If the Toolbox tells fEvent that a click was received in the Content region of a window, `fEvent` sends a `<Content:</code>>;` message to the window involved.
 This event must be processed differently according to whether the window has controls, editable text, graphics, and so on.
 In a conventional C or Pascal program, a large switch/case statement would be required that would handle clicks for different types of windows.
-In Mops, the differential processing is handled automatically by late binding of the `<Content:%3C/code%3E>;
-method, because the correct processing will occur for the class of the actual window involved.
-The programmer is then free to define new subclasses of Window with their own `<Content:%3C/code%3E>;
-methods, and `fEvent` can still do exactly the same thing.
+In Mops, the differential processing is handled automatically by late binding of the `<Content:</code>>;` method, because the correct processing will occur for the class of the actual window involved.
+The programmer is then free to define new subclasses of Window with their own `<Content:</code>>;` methods, and `fEvent` can still do exactly the same thing.

-\<blockquote\> Carbon Note: Toolbox events in Carbon (called Carbon Events) should be handled by event handler callbacks.
-So carbon events are processed by callback words installed for each toolbox object for each kind of events in Carbon PowerMops.
-As the result, `fEvent` object no longer performs substantial tasks in PowerMops.
-However, as for the use of late binding, there is essentially no change between 68k Mops and Carbon PowerMops. \</blockquote\>
+> Carbon Note: Toolbox events in Carbon (called Carbon
+> Events) should be handled by event handler callbacks.
+So carbon events
+> are processed by callback words installed for each toolbox object for
+> each kind of events in Carbon PowerMops.
+As the result,
+> `fEvent` object no longer performs substantial tasks in
+> PowerMops.
+However, as for the use of late binding, there is essentially
+> no change between 68k Mops and Carbon PowerMops.

-### Early vs. Late Binding {#early_vs._late_binding}
+### Early vs. Late Binding

 You can cause late binding to occur in a particular message with a very simple modification of your source: